suds-community/suds/README.md

 licensed under LGPL (see the `LICENSE.txt` file included in the distribution).

-This is hopefully just a temporary fork of the original `suds` Python library project created because the original project development seems to have stalled.
-Should be reintegrated back into the original project if it ever gets revived again.
+This is a community fork of the jurko fork.

 **Forked project information**